 Acknowledgements

 We are grateful to Virginia Sea Grant for their financial support that made this study possible through a graduate research fellowship, and to the staff and scientists at the Virginia Institute of Marine Science who collected the data used in this study.
-We also thank the staff at VMRC and MD-DMF for providing the commercial harvest data.
+We also thank the staff at VMRC and MD-DNR for providing the commercial harvest data.

 Figures